Shape-morphing architected sheets with non-periodic cut patterns

 \section{Details on the finite element model}

 In this work, finite element simulations are carried out using Abaqus/Standard.
 The investigated sheets present different lengthscales: the hinge in-plane width and length ($\sim 1\,$mm), the length of a tile ($\sim 10\,$mm), and the total size of the sheet ($\sim 100\,$mm).
 Since the mechanical behavior of the sheets is, to a large extent, governed by the design of the hinges, a sufficiently fine mesh is required to accurately capture the correct response.
 Another challenge stems from the large nonlinearities involved and from the large distortions happening at large stretches.
 In order to efficiently identify regions that are prone to out-of-plane bending, we conduct two-dimensional finite element simulations.
 In all simulations, we resort to a plane strain assumption, accounting for the fact that the response is primarily determined by the hinge dimensions, and the hinges' in-plane width ($\sim 0.5\,$mm) is smaller than their out-of-plane thickness ($\sim 1.55\,$mm).
 Throughout this work, we consider geometric nonlinearities and model the nonlinear material behavior of natural rubber gum with a Neo-Hookean material model.
 This model is fit to the experimental response of a natural rubber dogbone specimen to tensile loading.
-Figure~\ref{fig:fem}(a) shows a detail of the mesh at one of the hinges.
+Fig.~\ref{fig:fem}(a) shows a detail of the mesh at one of the hinges.

-We check mesh convergence for one of the simulations used to obtain the numerical curves in Figure~1.
+We check mesh convergence for one of the simulations used to obtain the numerical curves in Fig.~\ref{fig:tensile}(a).
 We change the element size and monitor the stress values recorded for a given stretch along a given direction.
 The errors we obtain for doubling the average element size are below 0.73\%.

-The results reported in Figure~1 and Figure~\ref{fig:tensile3} show that the numerics capture the features observed experimentally, even though some discrepancies between experiments and numerics arise at large stretches.
+The results reported in Fig.~\ref{fig:tensile}(a) and Fig.~\ref{fig:tensile3} show that the numerics capture the features observed experimentally, even though some discrepancies between experiments and numerics arise at large stretches.
 These discrepancies can be attributed to several factors: 1) the inability of the Neo-Hookean model to capture the correct mechanical behavior at large stretches; 2) the fact that the CAD models used for our numerical simulations do not account for the exact hinge dimension that results from the laser cutting process; 3) the simulated loads might not be exactly identical to the experimental ones.